johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 });
 ```

 We've now completed our requestor and responder, and can test them out.
-While I only reviewed the `'get-customers'` message above, the code also implements the `'add-customer'` message.
+While I only reviewed the `'get-customers'` message flow above, the code also implements the `'add-customer'` message.
 Run the code now by following [these instructions](xxx).
-Here's what it looks like:
+Here's what it looks like.
+In this video clip, the Faye broker is running in the top pane, the `customerService` app is running in the middle pane, and the `customerApp` app is running in the lower pane (and if you're curious, this is [tmux](https://github.com/tmux/tmux); you can get my setup [here](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional)).

 ![Native App Demo](./assets/faye-basic-demo2.gif 'Native App Demo')
 <figcaption><a name="faye-basic-demo"></a>Screen Capture: Native App Demo</figcaption>